-- 1. Replace requirement to comply with EIA-748-D guidelines with requirement to comply with tailored guidelines to be developed based on the PMBOK® Guide. - 2.
-PARCA shall develop compliance guidelines based on the PMBOK® Guide and shall publish the new guidelines in a revision to the EVMSIG.
-The revision will be renamed "DOD Program and Project Management Interpretation Guide (PPMIIG)." - 3.
-The PPMIIG should be based on the following: - i.
-The PPMIIG equivalent of 20 EIA-748-C earned value guidelines remaining after eliminating the 12 guidelines in Table 2. - ii.
+- 1. Replace requirement to comply with EIA-748-D guidelines with requirement to comply with the tailored, streamlined EVMSIG standard to be developed based on the PMBOK® Guide. - 2.
+PARCA shall develop compliance guidelines based on the PMBOK® Guide and shall publish the new guidelines in a transformation of the EVMSIG.
+The transformation will be renamed "DOD Program and Project Management Internal Standard (P/PMIS)." - 3.
+The PPMIS should be based on the following: - i.
+The PPMIS equivalent of 20 EIA-748-C earned value guidelines remaining after eliminating the 12 guidelines in Table 2. - ii.
 The tailored guidelines in Table 3. - iii.
 Guidelines to be developed that incorporate the standards and principles of Table 1. - 4.
-DCMA will revise its compliance review procedures to cover compliance with the PMIIG. - 5.
+DCMA will revise its compliance review procedures to cover compliance with the P/PMIS. - 5.
 DCMA will retrain or augment its compliance review staff to add the systems engineering skills necessary to review compliance with the topics in the guidelines to be developed that incorporate the standards and principles of Table 1.

-It is important to note that the use of the "product scope" is optional in the PMBOK® Guide.
-Therefore, the wording of the new guidelines and the PPMIIG should unambiguously require use of the product scope to preclude contractors from continuing to exploit the "Quality Gap" loophole.
+It is important to note that the use of the "product scope" is optional in the PMBOK[®] Guide.
+Therefore, the wording of the new guidelines and the P/PMIS should unambiguously require use of the product scope to preclude contractors from continuing to exploit the "Quality Gap" loophole.